-Promote Ophthalmology to Under-Represented Minority Students
+Promote Ophthalmology to Underrepresented in Medicine (URiM) Students

-Time commitment: A few hours (to prepare the presentation and talk to students).
+Time commitment: A few hours (to prepare the presentation and talk to students)

 Instructions: Complete the speaker interest form at aao.org/minority-mentoring-physicians.
 Review and use the materials in the toolkit to customize your presentation.

 Deadlines: The optimal time to schedule outreach opportunities is January through June, as the deadline for students to apply to the Minority Ophthalmology Mentoring program's incoming class is July 15, 2020.